NoBrainerORM/nobrainer.io/docs/querying.md

 ---

 NoBrainer supports a rich query language that supports a wide range of features.
 This section is organized in two parts.
-The first one describes the methods can be chained to build a criteria, the second one describes the methods that terminates a criteria by evaluating it.
+The first one describes methods used to construct criteria, and the second one describes the methods that evaluate criteria.

-## Building a Criteria
+## Constructing Criteria

 ### all